 Note: the FSA ID has replaced the FAFSA PIN number.

 Applications may be selected by the Department of Education for a process called VERIFICATION.
 If an application is selected for verification, the student (and parent, if applicable) will be asked to verify that the information reported on the FAFSA is correct.
-Required actions/and/or documents may include, but are not limited to, the appropriate Verification Worksheet, the successful completion of required Data Retrieval, or submission of the IRS Tax Return Transcript, IRS verification of non-filling, verification of untaxed income, household size, other family members in college, and proof of certain benefits received.
+Required actions/and/or documents may include, but are not limited to, the appropriate Verification Worksheet, the successful completion of required Data Retrieval, or submission of the IRS Tax Return Transcript, IRS verification of non-filing, verification of untaxed income, household size, other family members in college, and proof of certain benefits received.
 Once all pieces of required documentation have been completed/or submitted to the Financial Aid Office, analysis of this information and a decision on the request for assistance will be made.

 Students who are not U.S. citizens or permanent residents are not eligible for U.S. Federal financial aid and therefore do not need to complete the FAFSA.
 Student employment may be available through the University work study program.
 This program typically allows a student to work 6-7 hours a week on campus.
 To be considered for this type of employment, a University work study application is required.
 To print the application, visit our website.